Statistical notes

 Descriptive analyses

-Information presented in this report is based on descriptive statistics.
+Information presented in Palliative care services in Australia is based on descriptive statistics.
 When examining results, it should be considered that patterns of relationship between variables may be influenced by known and unknown confounding factors.
 Furthermore, relationships between variables do not necessarily reflect underlying causal links.

 Patient day statistics